 Why International Lottery Day was set on the date of August 27 is not exactly known, but the world celebrates this holiday.
-The birthday of the lottery is celebrated on a different date – this is February 24, in honor of the lottery organized on this day in Bruges in 1466 by the widow of the famous artist van Eyck.
-And this is also a strange choice – lotteries appeared much earlier!
+The birthday of the lottery is celebrated on a different date – this is February 24, in honor of the lottery organized on this day in Bruges in 1466 by the widow of the famous artist Jan van Eyck.
+However, this is also a strange choice – lotteries appeared much earlier!

-What do we know about the history of lotteries:
+What do we know about the history of lotteries?

 - In ancient China, the Great Wall was built with the proceeds from the lottery, which became the prototype of the famous lottery with Keno balls.

 - Julius Caesar is credited with organizing lotteries in ancient Rome – in this way he managed to raise funds for the improvement of the Eternal City.

 - Queens did not disdain the organization of lotteries either.
 In 1599, Queen Elizabeth I of Britain managed to bring the country out of the crisis with the help of a luxurious lottery.
 As prizes, subjects of the “good Queen Bess” won gold and large sums of money.
 In Austria, the Zahlenlotto lottery, created by Empress Maria Theresa, still exists today.
 The first drawing took place on October 21, 1752 at Lobkowitzplatz in Vienna.